 - Fill in the rest of your diet (25-35%) with lean, high-protein foods such as low-fat dairy, lean meat, fish, eggs, nuts and legumes.

 - Commit to a program of regular exercise (walk, run, swim, bike, basketball, tennis, dance, join a gym), gradually working your way up to 30-60 minutes per session, 3-7 days a week.
 Talk to your doctor first to make sure you are physically able to exercise.

 - Limit or eliminate alcohol which not only contributes to potential liver damage but also is another source of empty carbohydrates.

 No medication, surgery or doctor can do more for the health of your liver than you can

 Exercising your body and feeding it wisely are the two most important actions you can take to maintain a healthy liver.
 These changes will not only help you combat nonalcoholic fatty liver disease but will help you shed pounds, avoid diabetes and high cholesterol, and reduce your risk for heart disease, stroke and cancer.

 Concerned about NAFLD?
 Please come see us.

-If you think you are at risk for nonalcoholic fatty liver disease, please make an appointment with Westchester Health to see one of our gastroenterology specialists for an accurate diagnosis.
+If you think you are at risk for nonalcoholic fatty liver disease, please call (914) 232-1919 to make an appointment with one of our Westchester Health gastroenterology specialists for an accurate diagnosis.
 The sooner we determine if you have NAFLD (or are at risk of developing it) and start you on an intervention program, the healthier your liver will be and the better quality of life you will have.
 Whenever, wherever you need us, we’re here for you.